-Pre/Corequisite: P (RQ) SPAN-104 or placement This course provides students with advanced oral practice in a conversational setting.
+Pre/Corequisite: P (RQ) SPAN-104 or placement and Program Director's approval

+This course provides students with advanced oral practice in a conversational setting.
 Advanced Spanish vocabulary acquisition and correct pronunciation are stressed in this course.
 Class is conducted entirely in Spanish and students are expected to participate actively on a daily basis.
+Offered fall.